1. What Is Azure Cloud Service?

 Click on CREATE A WEB APP or +NEW button in the portal.

 You can select QUICK CREATE and then upload it from your computer.

 On clicking Gallery the model window will appear where you can find WordPress by scrolling (or navigating to BLOGS, then WordPress).

-Select the WordPress and click next.
-Fill the required Information.
+Select WordPress and click next.
+Fill the required information.